-The defaults built into mkMODSAcq were developed during instrument commissioning, and most observers will be able to these .acq scripts as-is with little or no further modification.
-At the very least they will provide you with a good starting point for most imaging and long-slit target acquisition scripts.
+The defaults built into mkMODSAcq were developed during instrument commissioning, and most observers will be able to use the .acq scripts generated as-is with little or no further modification.
+At the very least they will provide you with a good starting point for most long-slit target acquisitions.

-While you can prepare multi-object target acquisitions with this program, most observers will find the mms2obs program (see §4.6) much more convenient to use since most of the information needed for the mkMODSAcq command line is already embedded within an MMS mask design file.
+While you can prepare multi-object target acquisitions with this program, we ask that observers instead use the mms2obs program (see §4.6).
+This program is much more convenient to use since most of the information needed for the mkMODSAcq command line is already embedded within an MMS mask design file.
+The only caveat is that MMS guide star selection can be problematic if care is not taken (it does not have the ability to verify either the guide star coordinates against an astrometric star catalog), and you will likely need to revise the guide star choice after running mms2obs by examining the .acq script with modsView.